nicolasfauchereau/clidesc/INSTALL.md

 The `clide.py` and `utils.py` modules are available from the [clidesc](https://github.com/nicolasfauchereau/clidesc/tree/master/clidesc) directory in the Master branch of this github repository.

 On a typical installation of a clide / clidesc server, all you need to do is to copy `clide.y` and `utils.py` in the `common/` directory (i.e. the same place where the `clidesc.r` source resides)

+## Installing the scripts

+The scripts implement specific *climate services* (*i.e* data analysis and visualisation workflows) and are located in this github repository in the [scripts](https://github.com/nicolasfauchereau/clidesc/tree/master/scripts) directory.

+To install them (again in a typical installation of a clide / clidesc server) you need to copy them in the corresponding *country folder* (e.g. `WS` for Samoa)